 The updated website states plastic bags need to be taken back to the store for recycling.
 Plastic bags ARE recyclable but they clog the sorting machine.
 Some concerned citizen decided to help explain the situation. (photo below)

-Clearly we have a conflict of signs here.
+Clearly, we have a conflict of signs here.
 A quick look inside the bin and you will see that there are aluminum cans inside.
-To recycle steel cans, we must drive several miles to a different location.
+We must drive several miles to a different location to recycle steel cans.

 - Most steel cans will have a paper label, which does not need to be removed.
 The paper will be removed during the recycling process, and since it’s a low quality of paper, it won’t be worth your time to remove and recycle it with other paper.